microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise5/README.md

     Once we have the **UserActivity** object, we can start to populate it with:

     - An **ActivationUri**, which is invoked when the user clicks on the activity in Timeline.
 We're using a custom protocol called **contosoexpenses**, so that later we can implement some logic to handle it in our application.
     - The **VisualElements** object, which contains a set of properties that define the visual appearance of the activity.
 We set the **DisplayText** (which is the title displayed on top of the entry in Timeline) and the **Content**.
-This is where our Adaptive Card comes in.
+This is where our Adaptive Card comes into play.
 We need to pass as content the Adaptive Card we have designed before.
 However, Windows 10 uses a different object to represent a card compared to the one used by the NuGet package.
 As such, we need to recreate it by using the **CreateAdaptiveCardFromJson()** method exposed by the **AdaptiveCardBuilder** class.
 We pass, as input, the JSON returned by the **BuildAdaptiveCard()** method we have added before to our **TimelineService** class.
 Once we have created the user activity, we save it with the **SaveAsync()** metdod and we create a new session

 ### Exercise 5 Task 3 - Integrate the application with Timeline
 Now that we have created a class that we can use to interact with Timeline, we can start using it to enhance the application's experience.